-After 20 years renovating other people’s houses and gardens demonstrating sustainable design ideas, Josh Byrne (environmental scientist & well known ABC TV’s Gardening Australia presenter) has undertaken his most ambitious house project yet – the design and construction of two 10 star energy efficient family homes in the Fremantle suburb of Hilton.
+After 20 years renovating other people’s houses and gardens demonstrating sustainable design ideas, Josh Byrne (environmental scientist & well-known ABC TV Gardening Australia presenter) undertook the design and construction of his own 10 star energy efficient family home in the Fremantle suburb of Hilton.

 * Refers to the Nationwide House Energy Rating Scheme (NatHERS) which is based on a scale of 0-10, with 10 being the highest rating score.
 6 stars is the minimum energy efficiency standard required under the Building Code of Australia.